 EXTENDED HOURS OF SERVICE

 The Office of Career Services (OCS) is open during the semester from 8:30 a.m. to 5:00 p.m.
-Monday, Tuesday, and Friday and from 8:30 a.m. to 7:00 p.m. on Wednesdays and Thursdays to accomodate your work schedules.
+Monday, Tuesday, and Friday and from 8:30 a.m. to 7:00 p.m. on Wednesdays and Thursdays to accommodate your work schedules.
 If you are unable to meet with us on Wednesday or Thursday between 5:00 and 7:00 p.m., we are very happy to meet with you whenever it is convenient for you.
-To schedule an in-person or phone call appointment, call our office at (312) 915-7160 or email us at firstname.lastname@example.org.
+To schedule an in-person or phone call appointment, call our office at (312) 915-7160 or email us at email@example.com.

 It is important to think about your career objectives as early in your law school education as possible.
 In your first semester at Loyola, you will be assigned a career counselor who will be your counselor throughout law school.
 Your career counselor is here to help you create a plan of action.
 This will include reviewing your strengths, weaknesses, skills, values, and practice areas you may wish to pursue; designing and updating a legal resume; drafting a cover letter; preparing you for interviews; and helping make you aware of the resources available to you on our web page, in our office, and in the legal community.
 We encourage you to make an appointment to discuss career planning with your counselor or to communicate with your counselor via email and/or by phone if coming into the office is difficult.